DarthvaderJouPa/DarthvaderJouPa.github.io/README.md

 My motto is: “Never be afraid of what people will think of you.”
 This philosophy drives me to approach challenges with confidence and resilience.

-Academically, I’m well-equipped to excel in roles such as systems analyst and software programmer.
-My education has honed my attention to detail and my ability to adapt quickly.
+Academically, I’m well-equipped to excel in roles such as systems analyst and IT support.
+My education and work experience has honed my attention to detail and my ability to adapt quickly.
 I am a hardworking and determined individual seeking to contribute to a dynamic company.
 With a strong motivation to achieve results and a commitment to continuous learning.

 ## *Computer Skills*